explosion/spaCy/website/docs/usage/processing-pipelines.md

 ```

 ... the pipeline's `config.cfg` tells spaCy to use the language `"en"` and the
+pipeline
-pipeline `["tok2vec", "tagger", "parser", "ner"]`. spaCy will then initialize
+`["tok2vec", "tagger", "parser", "ner", "attribute_ruler", "lemmatizer"]`. spaCy
-`spacy.lang.en.English`, and create each pipeline component and add it to the
+will then initialize `spacy.lang.en.English`, and create each pipeline component
-processing pipeline.
-It'll then load in the model data from the data directory
+and add it to the processing pipeline.
+It'll then load in the model data from
-and return the modified `Language` class for you to use as the `nlp` object.
+the data directory and return the modified `Language` class for you to use as
+the `nlp` object.

 <Infobox title="Changed in v3.0" variant="warning">